sebastianovide/test2/_pages/about.md

 ---
 The Lean Seed is maintained by Sebastian Ovide, strong supporter of the lean principles, passionate about startups, agile evangelist, natural born geek.

-As lead engineer of the [Geovation hub](https://geovation.uk), Britains's pionering location data hub, I've built a team that supports startups on going live with their MVPs as soon as possible.
-I am pragmaticaly frugal, which means that I keep things as simple as possible maximasing the real business value delivered with the minimal costs.
+As lead engineer of the [Geovation hub](https://geovation.uk), Britains's pioneering location data hub, I've built a team that supports startups on going live with their MVPs as soon as possible.
+I am pragmatically frugal, which means that I keep things as simple as possible maximising the real business value delivered with the minimal costs.

-At the same time I provide technical advice to early stage startups acting as a partime CTO.
+At the same time I provide technical advice to early stage startups acting as a par-time CTO.
 I help them to develop the MVP, choose the right technologies and building a great tech team.

 <blockquote id="quote" style="display: none;">
   <span></span>